openwallet-foundation/safe-wallet-sig/docs/wallet-safety-guide.md

            changed (e.g. the addition of a new fingerprint which could come from another person)

-        1. The wallet may have its own person binding method in addition to the one implemented by the device’s operating system
+        1. The wallet may have its own person binding method in addition to the one implemented by the device's operating system

-    1. Holder binding to their credentials at issuance:
+    1. **Holder binding to their credentials at issuance**:

         1. The wallet should provide a mechanism whereby the issuer is able to confirm that the person they are issuing the credential to is the correct person.